 Ask the Right Questions Before You Sign

-A beautiful portfolio and a warm phone call are necessary.
-They are not sufficient.
+A beautiful portfolio and a warm phone call are necessary, but they are not sufficient.
 Before you commit, ask these questions:

 Reviews matter too.
 Look beyond a photographer’s own website.
 Google reviews, The Knot, and WeddingWire offer unfiltered feedback from real couples.
-Consistency is the word to look for.
-Not just that clients loved the photos, but that the experience felt supported, organized, and joyful from the first inquiry to the final delivery.
+Consistency is what you are looking for.
+Not just that clients loved the photos, but that the entire experience felt supported, organized, and joyful from the first inquiry to the final delivery.

 Book Early.
 Earlier Than You Think.

 This one surprises couples more than anything else.
-The best wedding photographers in Southern California, from the beaches of Malibu to the wine country estates outside Temecula, book their calendars 12 to 18 months in advance.
+The best wedding photographers in Southern California, from the golden bluffs of Corona del Mar to the wine country estates outside Temecula, book their calendars 12 to 18 months in advance.
 Sometimes further.

 If you are planning a Saturday wedding in June, July, or August in the Los Angeles or Orange County area, your dream photographer may already be unavailable by the time your engagement photos hit Instagram.